murolem/wplace-archiver/README.md

 To control RPS per individual IP, use `--server-rps-limit <rps>`.

-Example command to archive the entire map (with error file output):
+Example command to archive the entire map (with no error file output):

 ```bash
 npm run start:freebind -- region 0,0 --size 2048,2048 --rps 1000 --rc 250 --no-error-out --freebind 2a00:1450:4001:81b::/64